benpolinsky/el_photography/README.md

 - reset variant price (from xxx ) after added to card
 - when you click off a size/variant chooser it should collapse (not just reclicking on the header)
 - notices + errors front end. ?
-- local cart loaders
+- custom fields for about etc - TRY IT!
+- admin photos index - it would probably be a good idea to dynamically create each selectize as needed, otherwise you're calling tags a bazillion times.
+- clean up checkout view -> checkoutviewmodel

 #### Admin:
-- after sign in path
-- product photos constraints
+- product photos constraints (? not sure what this means...)
-- null lineitem route...
 - photos filter by tag
 - prepend dolla signs to all number fields
-- custom fields for about etc - TRY IT!
-- admin photos index - it would probably be a good idea to dynamically create each selectize as needed, otherwise you're calling tags a bazillion times.

 ## Theming Support
 - Perhaps lint or other safety check?